Canon 60D vs M100

 Studio photographers will appreciate that the Canon 60D (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the M100 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the M100 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon M100 Manual.
+Further information on the features and operation of the 60D and M100 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon M100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Canon M100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.